freeman-lab/gl-scene/README.md

 scene.init()
 ```

-Before redrawing, we're also going to update the shape properties using `select`.
+Before redrawing, we're also going to update the shape styles using `select` and `style`.
 We'll make the floor darker, and give each sphere an emissive color matching its light.

 ```javascript
 scene.select('shape #floor').style({diffuse: [0.3, 0.3, 0.3]})